samsara-ku/unist_software_engineering/README.md

 ### Workflow

-The way of using github is same as milestone1. we make issues and branches of some topics and Pull Requests to repository before merge it.
-We seperate the project to two teams;team1 for algorithm of part1 & part2 and team2 for unit test.
-After making the algorithm of part1 and part2, team2 reviews that and edit to proper way.
-Then, team2 makes unit test and team1 write input error handling and README.md file. each teams reviews other teams' outcomes.
+The way of using github is same as prior milestones.
+We made issues and branches of some topics and Pull Requests to repository before merge it.
+We separated the project to two teams;team1 for part1 & part2 and team2 for unit test.
+After making the part1 and part2, team2 reviews that and edit to proper way.
+Then, team2 makes unit test and team1 write input error handling and README.md file.
+Each teams reviews other teams' outcomes.

 ### Project file tree